Rish-1903/AIHT/README.md

 python training/evaluate.py
 ```

-##Results
+## Results
 Our EHCR-Net v2 achieves 99.59% accuracy on the test set.
-See the visualization notebooks for detailed performance analysis.